-Part 3: Visualize and then journal For 10 minutes, visualize, then write the story of how joy helped you move toward your future.
-For 10 minutes, visualize and write how your Joy guides you forward.
-Notice character strengths that accompanied your joyful self.
-How did these help you on your journey to your future?
-Each week, re-visualize how joy moves your toward being your best future self.
-Fill in missing steps that help you reach your best potential future.
-Remember- your future self is an expression of the joy you feel now.
+- For 10 minutes, visualize, then write the story of how joy helped you move toward your future. - Notice character strengths that accompanied your joyful self.
+How did these help you on your journey to your future? - Each week, re-visualize how joy moves your toward being your best future self.
+Fill in missing steps that help you reach your best potential future. - Remember- your future self is an expression of the joy you feel now.
 Don't get too attached or worried about a future outcome.